 - Bank Name: Bank of America

-- If your firm is located outside of the United States, FINRA's SWIFT-BIC is BOFAUS3N.
+If your firm is located outside of the United States, FINRA's uses the following Swift codes:

 - Inform your bank to credit funds to the FINRA bank account and use only your firm’s CRD Number as a reference.